Arizona Desert Palm Trees

 • Roots don't strongly lodge into soil.
 A big storm, like a hurricane, can more easily knock it down.

-• Wondered if Queen Palm is poisonous to dogs?
+• Wondered if Queen Palms are poisonous to dogs?
 No. 😊 But if one bites into fruit, there's a slight chance of mouth & throat irritation.

-• Queen palm drops large quantities of fruit pods, messy to some people.
-Its Seeds Grow Easily, evaluate if you want that.
+• Queen palm drops large quantities of fruit, messy to some people.
+Its Seeds Grow Easily.

 A large bunch of Queen Palm fruits hanging off the side of a trunk.Inflorescence packed with fruit.